Liam-Deacon/phaseshifts/docs/introduction.rst

 phase shift (*phsh*) calculation package needed to produce phase shifts for various LEED packages (including CLEED), as well as for certain XPD packages.

-To quote the original authors site:
+To quote the original authors' site:

 "The phase shift calculation is performed in several steps: